A $77,000 Price Gap and a 7-Point TEA Gap Between Two Williamson County Schools

 You might lean toward The Village if:

-- You prefer Georgetown ISD’s smaller district feel and community character
+- You prefer Georgetown ISD’s smaller district feel and the East View or Georgetown High path

 You might lean toward Teravista if:

-- You want the Round Rock ISD brand and its strong high school options
+- You want the Round Rock ISD high school feeder with both Round Rock and Stony Point as options

 Frequently Asked Questions